bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Miscellaneous/SI_CH3_Misc_Travel.md

 > If you want to explore a character interlude, or are prompted by another table to trigger an interlude at a waypoint, check the table below for inspiration.
 Then, for more detail on a scene’s focus—such as the nature of a dream or the cause of a dispute—roll on any combination of the _[[_SI_CH3_Core Oracles|Core Oracles]]_ (pages 116–119) and interpret the response.
 To learn more about character [[SI_CH1_Interludes|interludes]], see page 46.
 > > The cursed die is not rolled by default on the Interlude Scene table.
 However, if you’re interested in giving the scene a supernatural atmosphere, add the cursed die to your roll—or just make it happen.
 >
 > > On a cursed result, take your result from the Interlude Scene table and envision how it gains an eerie or mystical mood.
 But keep it low-key.
 A subtle ghostly manifestation.
 A strange but alluring environmental phenomenon.
-A spooky story told on a fog-shrouded evening. ^guidance-OclInterludeScene
+A spooky story told on a fog-shrouded evening. ^guidance-Interlude-Scene

 | Roll | Result | Questions to Consider |
 | :---: | --- | --- |